 Only items having significant value will be held to be claimed.
+Other items will be sent to MSU Surplus Store.

-Illegal items found will be confiscated and transferred to MSUPPS.
+Illegal items found will be confiscated and transferred to MSU DPPS.
 If a person is identified to be involved with the illegal item, they are subject to the conduct process.